 South Korea renews license of 2nd-oldest nuclear plant

-SEOUL, South Korea (AP) — South Korea has renewed a license of its second-oldest nuclear power plant until 2022.
+SEOUL, South Korea (AP) — South Korea's nuclear regulator said Friday that it had renewed the operating license of its second-oldest nuclear power plant until 2022, in a decision that upset opponents of nuclear energy.

-The Nuclear Safety and Security Commission said Friday that seven of nine commissioners voted to approve to restart the Wolsong No. 1 reactor located in Gyeongju city, 275 kilometers (170 miles) south of Seoul.
-It was South Korea's first such decision since the meltdowns at Japan's Fukushima Daiichi reactors in 2011 raised safety concerns.
+The Nuclear Safety and Security Commission said that seven of nine commissioners voted to approve to restart the Wolsong No. 1 reactor located in Gyeongju city, 275 kilometers (170 miles) south of Seoul.

-The nuclear regulator said it reviewed the plant's safety in the event of natural disaster and other legal standards.
+The nuclear regulator said in a statement that it reviewed the plant's safety in the event of natural disaster and other legal standards.
+Two commissioners who asked for more time to review the reactor's safety abstained from the vote at the end of the 14-hour meeting.